The Voter Participation Center

-The Voter Participation Center (VPC) is a U.S.-based 501(c)(3) non-profit organization that seeks to increase voter registration among young people, people of color, and unmarried women, a group it calls "The New American Majority."
+The Voter Participation Center (VPC) is a U.S.-based 501(c)(3) non-profit organization whose stated aim is to increase voter registration among young people, people of color, and unmarried women, a group it calls "The New American Majority."
 Its sister organization, the Center for Voter Information, is a 501(c)(4) organization that conducts get-out-the-vote campaigns.
 VPC runs a large direct mail program, sending voter registration materials to targeted voters.
 It also produces research material on demographic and voting trends.
 Between 2004 and 2020, they registered more than 4 million voters.
 Some election officials and campaigns have contested the group's methods of voter registration and voter turnout.
+ProPublica reported that VPC's 501(c)(4) sister organization, Center for Voter Information, has "ties to Democrats" and that election officials said that "a flood of mailers" from them "contained mistakes and confused voters at a time when states are racing to expand vote by mail."
+Election officials said they wished it would stop.
+Before the 2024 election, the Maryland Attorney General's Office accused VPI of violating the Voting Rights Act and Maryland law and issued a cease-and-desist letter to the group, ordering that the nonprofit stop sending letters to Maryland voters.

 Organization background

 In 2003, VPC was founded as Women's Voices Women Vote (WVWV) by Democratic political consultant Page Gardner as a project aimed at increasing the participation of unmarried women.
 Gardner announced she would step down from VPC effective November 15, 2020.
 WVWV was formed specifically to focus on the "marriage gap", and has promoted the term through its research, which determined that marital status is a key determinant of registration and voting, with unmarried women registering to vote and voting in elections at lower rates than married women.

 In 2008, the organization broadened its focus to include the other demographic groups that constitute what it calls the "New American Majority" (NAM), while still retaining a particular interest in unmarried women.
 WVWV coined the term "New American Majority" to refer to groups including unmarried women, people of color and young people who constitute a majority of voting eligible citizens.

 In 2011, Women's Voices Women Vote formally changed its name to the Voter Participation Center, to reflect a broadening of programmatic focus.
 The VPC's 501(c)(4) sister organization, Women's Voices Women Vote Action Fund, continues to operate as the Center for Voter Information.
-The Center has partnered with national voting groups including Voto Latino.
+The center has partnered with national voting groups including Voto Latino.
 The organization says that it provides its research material, test findings and models to other local, state and national non-profit organizations interested in increasing voter participation among unmarried women, people of color and young people.
 VPC's tax forms show revenue of $26 million in 2019 and $4.9 million in assets.